gustavomzw/pravega-binder/README.md

 ## Sample Application

-The project consists of the Binder implementation and a simple Spring Cloud Stream example that reads messages from a Source channel named `input` and writes the contents back to a Source channel named `output`.
+The project consists of the Binder implementation and a simple Spring Cloud Stream example that reads messages from a Sink channel named `input` and writes the contents back to a Source channel named `output`.

 ```java
 @EnableBinding({Sink.class, Source.class})